Champagne Pools on Fraser Island, The Ocean That Makes Its Own Bubbles

 Combining the Champagne Pools with the rest of Fraser Island

-75 Mile Beach has a cluster of highlights within a short drive of the Champagne Pools.
-If you're doing a 3-day trip, these are all typically on the same itinerary:
+75 Mile Beach has a cluster of main points within a short drive of the Champagne Pools.
+If you're doing a 3-day trip, these are all on the same itinerary:

-- Indian Head — 20 km south.
+- Indian Head, 20 km south.
 A rocky headland with panoramic views and often a dingo or two patrolling the clifftop track.
+Know how to stay safe around them.

 4WD Tag-Along Tours

-The 3-day tag-along itinerary includes the Champagne Pools, Lake McKenzie, Eli Creek, and the Maheno shipwreck — the full Fraser Island highlights reel.
+The 3-day tag-along itinerary includes the Champagne Pools, Lake McKenzie, Eli Creek, and the Maheno shipwreck, the full Fraser Island main points reel.

 Maheno Shipwreck